Top FX Providers

 IC Markets Offers A Range Of Markets

-Trading forex is just one of the markets IC Markets offers.
-IC Markets is one of the few online brokers to offer Bonds CFDs trading.
+Foreign exchange is just one of the markets IC Markets offers access to.
+IC Markets is one of the few online brokers to offer Bond CFD trading.
 These movements are based on market sentiment and interest rate speculation.
-As interest rates movement are historically small IC Markets offers 200:1 leverage on Bonds CFDs trading.
-Two newer markets include cryptocurrency Bitcoin to Ripple and futures markets across energy, metals to agriculture.
-Other core markets are shown below including indices, commodities and stocks.
+As interest rates movements are historically small, IC Markets offers 200:1 leverage on Bonds CFD trading.
+Two newer markets include cryptocurrency that offers Bitcoin to Ripple, as well as Futures markets across energy, metals and agriculture.
+Other core markets are shown below including Indices, Commodities and Stocks.

 IC Markets Offers The Most Popular Forex Trading Platforms

-All three popular forex platforms are offered by IC Markets:
+All three popular forex trading platforms are offered by IC Markets: